pierremrtn/firestore_modeler/firestore_modeler/README.md

 # Setup

-1. Enable the extension in Dart DevTools
+**1. Enable the extension in Dart DevTools**

-2. Configure the package:
+**2. Configure the package:**
     Firestore Modeler will prompt you to create a configuration file (firestore_modeler.yaml).
-This file must be in your project directory that has firestore_modeler listed as a dependency.
+    This file must be the project directory that has `firestore_modeler` listed as a dependency.

     ⚠️ Note: DevTools may have issues with copy/paste operations when used within IDEs.
 For the initial setup, we recommend using Chrome DevTools instead.

-3. Define your Firestore database schema:
+**3. Define your Firestore database schema using the visual editor**

-4. Generate the client code:
+**4. Generate the client code**
     Click the "Generate" button in the bottom right corner A firestore_client.dart file will be created next to your firestore_modeler.yaml configuration file

 # Client Usage